Grilled Sockeye Salmon with Pineapple Salsa

 But as fast as this grilled sockeye salmon recipe is, it doesn’t skimp on flavor.
 Sockeye salmon is so rich and flavorful to begin with, and the simple ingredients in the salsa add big, juicy flavor to your plate.

 The simple spices rubbed onto the grilled salmon with skin add another layer of flavor, too.
+You could also use my rib seasoning for the salmon if you have it on hand!

 The salsa for this pineapple salmon recipe can be made in advance!